bogdanRada/capistrano_multiconfig_parallel/README.md

 NOTE: IF you want to execute a different command on all stages, you can specify environment variable **ACTION=task_name** either when you specify the STAGES, or can be done individually for each task when prompted about additional ENV options

-If a branch is specified using **BRANCH=branch_name** it will deploy same branch to all stages.The branch environment variable is then passed to the capistrano task If you want different branches , capistrano will ask for additional ENV options for each stage, and can be specified then for each stage
+The script will ask for additional ENV options for each stage.

 If you use **capistrano-gitflow**, the workers will first deploy to all the other stages and only after staging is tagged , will trigger a new worker to start deploying to production